-Stewardship lies at the heart of the Investment Manager's approach to net zero and it actively engages with companies within the portfolios to influence change and help to achieve improved net zero alignment status and conducts both company and portfolio level alignment analysis to assist with the investment decision making process.
-The aim is for funds in scope to hold at least 70% of its portfolio emissions in net zero aligned or engaged companies.
+Stewardship lies at the heart of Columbia Threadneedle's approach to net zero and it actively engages with companies within the portfolios to influence change and help to achieve improved net zero alignment status.
+Columbia Threadneedle also conducts both company and portfolio level alignment analysis to assist with the investment decision making process.
+The aim is for each fund to hold at least 70% of its portfolio emissions in net zero aligned or engaged companies.